techoutlooks/newsbot/README.md

 # leeram-news/newsbot

 News crawling and semantic analysis using NLP.
-Generate original title/content/category from any source using NLP techniques.
+Generate original caption/summary/category from scraped post using NLP techniques.

-Provides following two components for news fetching:
-* `newsbot.crawler` leverages Scrapy to crawl news and run NLP-related commands.
-* `newsbot.ezines` downloads news by performing http requests to supported endpoints.

-News publishing:
-* `newsbot`
+Cf. README.md file from package `newsutils` for a ride on features.

 ## Features (check the demo )